yevadrian/airflow-gcloud-docker/README.md

-## Upload remote files to your Google Cloud Storage with Google Cloud SDK on Docker.
+## Ingest data to your Google Cloud Storage and Google BigQuery with Airflow on Docker.

 ##### Modify "key.json" according to your Google service account credentials.
 > nano key.json